oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Note, the ACSC Government Uplift team have advised that the controls in their Windows 10 hardening guide also apply to Windows 11, and therefore should continue to be used.

-Windows Hardening Design Decisions for all agencies and implementation types.
+Windows Hardening Design Decisions for all organisations and implementation types.

 - Attack Surface Reduction
   - Justification: To align with the ACSC Windows hardening guidance.